How Did Slack Grow So Fast?

 While feedback is important, so are metrics.
 This is because you could be getting phenomenal engagement on social media, but see a different reality with actual product usage.

 With this in mind, Slack found their “magic number.”
-This “magic number” was the amount of messages it took for a team to have really tried (and likely begin to enjoy) using Slack.
+This “magic number” was the number of messages it took for a team to have really tried (and likely begin to enjoy) using Slack.
 The number was 2,000 messages.
 If a team sent 2,000, they were likely going to become a long-term Slack user.
-In fact, 93% of customers who hit that 2,000 message threshold are still using Slack.
+In fact, 93% of customers who hit that 2,000 message threshold is still using Slack.

 When you get feedback, you’ll hear both good and bad things.
 When you hear great feedback, you should focus on amplifying what people love about you.
 This means using feedback to explain why your product or service is different and better than competitors.

 Beyond explaining your greatness to customers, you can use feedback to focus on the features that people are enjoying most.
 Butterfield explained something he learned from Paul Buchheit, one of Gmail’s creators: “If you do a few things incredibly well, the rest doesn’t really matter.”

 Butterfield elaborated on this notion with Gmail, sharing: “if you look at the first generations of Gmail, it was in fact missing a lot of features.
 Still, users were so impressed by the searchable interface, threaded conversations, and the then-unimaginable one gig of storage, that they weren’t fazed by what the product didn’t have.”